Carl Gunnarsson: St. Louis Blues

 Early on in the 2017–18 season, Gunnarsson missed one game due to the birth of his first child but returned to the lineup on 27 October 2017.
 He also sat as a healthy scratch for four consecutive games before returning to the Blues' lineup on 1 December 2017.
 Gunnarsson played 68 games with the Blues during the 2017–18 season before suffering a season-ending ACL tear, forcing him to miss six months in order to recover.
 As the Blues ended the season with a 44–32–6 record, they were eliminated from the 2018 Stanley Cup playoffs contention after a 5–2 loss to the Colorado Avalanche.

 Gunnarsson was unavailable to the Blues for their 2018–19 season opener against the Winnipeg Jets due to injuries.
 When he was medically cleared to play, he was re-assigned to the Blues' AHL affiliate, the San Antonio Rampage, on 25 October for a conditioning assignment.
 He played two games in the AHL before being recalled to the NHL on 29 October alongside Robby Fabbri, Nikita Soshnikov, and Ville Husso.
 By 2 January 2019, the Blues were in last place around the entire league resulting in a coaching and goaltender change.
-Gunnarsson recorded seven points in 25 games to help them qualify for the 2019 Stanley Cup Finals.
-After losing in Game 1 of the Finals, the Blues and Boston Bruins needed overtime to decide the winner of Game 2.
+Gunnarsson recorded seven points in 25 games to help them qualify for the 2019 Stanley Cup Final.
+After losing in game one of the Finals, the Blues and Boston Bruins needed overtime to decide the winner of game two.
 During intermission prior to overtime, Gunnarsson approached coach Craig Berube at the urinal and told him he just needed "one more shot," after hitting the crossbar in the third period.
-The coach agreed and Gunnarsson scored the overtime game-winning goal in Game 2 to even the series against the Bruins.
+The coach agreed and Gunnarsson scored the overtime game-winning goal in game two to even the series against the Bruins.
 This was the first time that the Blues had won a game in the Stanley Cup Finals.
 The Blues eventually defeated the Bruins in seven games to win their first Stanley Cup in franchise history, ending a 52-year drought.
 On 27 June 2019, Gunnarsson was signed to a two-year $3.5 million contract extension to remain with the Blues.

 Gunnarsson played the entirety of shortened 2019–20 season, which was cut short due to the COVID-19 pandemic.
 He suffered an upper-body injury on 12 December during a game against the Vegas Golden Knights and missed 15 games to recover.
 Gunnarsson concluded the regular season recording seven points in 36 games.

 On 22 February 2021, Gunnarsson suffered a knee injury in a game against the Los Angeles Kings.
 The following day, it was announced that he would miss the remainder of the 2020–21 season.
 On 23 June, Gunnarsson announced his retirement.